Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_adv/readme.md

 * theta_submit_balsam.sh:

   Example Theta submission script to run libEnsemble in central mode with MPI worker concurrency using Balsam.
-In this case libEnsemble manager and workers run on compute nodes and submit jobs via Balsam.
+In this case, the libEnsemble manager and workers run on compute nodes and submit jobs via Balsam.

 #### Plotting Options

-If either of the plotting options in the submission scripts are set to true, the scripts must be in the directory specified by PLOT_DIR.
+If either of the plotting options in the submission scripts is set to true, the scripts must be in the directory specified by PLOT_DIR.
 These scripts can be found in the libEnsemble project in the postproc_scripts/ directory.

         export LIBE_PLOTS=true
         export BALSAM_PLOTS=true